da3Co/RuptureGenerator/README.md

   File Example3.py: it takes an initial description and enhance the High frequency part of it to generate several realizations.

 LectorFuente.py and LectorFuenteTot.py plot the main features of each generated rupture.

+File S_AxitraMult.py runs generated ruptures using Axitra to compute the ground motions on several locations.